agungs14/robotframework-gorest/README.md

         ##Checking pip packages installed
         -Open command prompt
         -Type “pip freeze”.
-It should show list of packages that installed in your system.
-It should look like this
+It should show list of packages that installed in your system

         ##Installing RobotFramework supporting libraries
         ##Install these packages below to install supporting libraries :